automationbroker/apb/docs/developers.md

 When the Bundle fails, the broker will pass the contents of the pod's termination log to the service catalog (if it exists), and the contents of the termination log will be displayed on the WebUI.
 If the termination log is empty, a generic error message would be displayed.

-The below shows how this can be achieved in a Service Bundle.
+The below shows how this can be achieved in a APB.
 It captures the task in a `block` and `rescue`:

 ```yaml
   - block: